 Possible risk factors in your 30s - 40s

 In your 30s and 40s, you may experience more intense career and family stress.
 Your risk of developing physiological issues, like cardiovascular disease, also increases.
-It is also around this time, sometimes earlier, that the consequences of heavy alcohol consumption can start to manifest themselves.
-Amongst these are peripheral neuropathy (reduced nerve function, which can cause ED) and obesity, which is associated with both reduced testosterone and cardiovascular disease - both bad news for erectile function.
+It’s also around this time - sometimes earlier - that the consequences of heavy alcohol consumption can start to manifest themselves.
+Amongst these are peripheral neuropathy (reduced nerve function, which can cause ED) and obesity, which is associated with both reduced testosterone and cardiovascular disease - bad news for erectile function.

 Possible risk factors in your 40s - 50+